Josh Allen: Pre-draft

 Shortly after the completion of the 2017 NFL Draft, ESPN reporter Adam Schefter said about Allen's NFL prospects, "There was one personnel director who told me this week that you can put in the books, Josh Allen will be the No. 1 pick in the NFL draft next year."
 In December 2017, after leading the 8–5 Cowboys to a 37–14 win over Central Michigan in the 2017 Famous Idaho Potato Bowl, Allen announced he would be entering the 2018 NFL draft.
 In his first mock draft in January 2018, ESPN draft analyst Mel Kiper Jr. predicted that the Cleveland Browns would select Allen over other top quarterbacks in the 2018 draft, such as Josh Rosen, Sam Darnold, Baker Mayfield, and Lamar Jackson.
+Allen was considered a raw prospect with great physical attributes.
+Dan Graziano of ESPN.com stated Allen was the "ultimate boom-or-bust NFL draft prospect".

 On the day of the draft, old Twitter posts of his in which Allen used racial and homophobic slurs when he was in high school were brought up.
 He apologized, stating that he was "young and dumb" for making them.